sciZer0/7/v/README.md

 <h3 align="center">Big Problem 1</h3>

-The big problem 1 is the inability of each of the existing blockchains to start decreasing its Circulating Token Supply from day one.
+The big problem 1 is the inability of each of the existing blockchains to start decreasing its Circulating Supply from day one.

 Even this single problem along negatively affects each project's economy a lot and is SO important that might be considered as the sufficient condition for canceling each of the existing blockchains.